Fredrik Johansson's website

 - A C library for rigorous, high-performance arbitrary-precision ball (interval) arithmetic with support for complex numbers, polynomials, power series, matrices, and special functions.
 Author, started in 2012.

 - A C library for computational number theory, with emphasis on asymptotically fast polynomial arithmetic.
-My work includes general optimization, power series functions, exact linear algebra, number-theoretic special functions, and other features.
+My work includes power series functions, exact linear algebra, number-theoretic special functions, general optimizations to the code, and other features.
 I have a page with some benchmarks.
 Coauthor (about 1/3 of the code), joined 2010.

 - A computer algebra system which provides a unified Python-based interface to a large number of mathematical packages, plus a comprehensive library of its own.
 My main contribution has been to integrate mpmath and write Cython extension code to speed up mpmath, though I've also worked on other bits and pieces.
 Contributor since 2009.
 I've attended Sage Days 15, 23, 24, 35.